h5law/h5law/README.md

 <h3 align="center">A passionate low-level systems engineer</h3>

 - 🔭 I’m currently working on:
   - [norman](https://github.com/h5law/norman).
-Which is shaping into a zero-dependency C standard library (and eventually a standalone `libc` with an extended library)
+Which is a zero-dependency C99 `libc` implementation and extended standard library
   - [wgpu](https://github.com/h5law/wgpu).
-Which is an exploration of native WebGPU code with the Dawn `webgpu.h` implementation
+Which is an exploration of native WebGPU code with the `dawn` and `wgpu` implementations

 - 🌱 I’m currently learning **OS Development** and general **Systems-Level Programming**